qiwi/masker/README.md

 ### Design
 The masker bases on the middleware pattern: it takes some data and pushes it forward the `pipeline`.
 The output of each `pipe` is the input for the next one.
-Each pipe is dual interface data processor:
+Each pipe is a dual interface data processor:
 ```ts
 export interface IMaskerPipe {
   name: IMaskerPipeName